 In California, Refosco was already highly respected by 1885, producing “Crabb’s Black Burgundy” in southern Napa Valley near Oakville to much acclaim.
 This was a fertile period of grape importation as vines from all over poured in and were planted in test plots around California, but some confusion was inevitable, and Refosco and French Mondeuse plantings in Amador County became intermixed.
 DNA testing found them to be unrelated, though I can taste the confusion potential.
 Darrell Corti assured me that Crabb’s vines were imported by a Friulian Count, insuring their Italian origin, which others dispute.

-The wine: Historically Refosco has a bit of that “iron fist in a velvet glove” thing.
+The wine: Historically Refosco can have a bit of that “iron fist in a velvet glove” thing.
 A slightly tart (yet mouth watering) core with purple fruits, pepper, and focused texture that is somewhat angular but with fine tannin, good acidity and subtle floral tones that evolve with time.
-This is a serious medium-weight wine that changes with air, texture and aromatics morphing from serious to pretty in just a few minutes.
-It can also age quite well.
+This is a serious medium-weight-plus wine with spice and a great mix of high and low tones and good fruit to knit the whole package together.

 Visit our vineyard page for more info